 Shoflo Studio is first accessed by creating a Studio file inside of your Event Dashboard.
 This is done by clicking the blue "Create new" button at the top right of the dashboard.

-When you click the newly created Studio file, you will enter that Studio's Director View.
-This is the view that will be used by the Video Director of the show and where that person will control the feed going out Live.
+When you click on the newly created Studio file, you will enter that Studio's Director View.
+This is the view that will be used by the Video Director of the show and where that person will control the Live program output.
 Presenters, Cameras, Screen shares, and media are all added and edited here.
 This view will have the program live view at the top, the inputs below that, and all overlays, banners, and other customizations and tools on the right.

 Add local camera

 When loading into Director view, you will be requested to select which of your device's available cameras and microphones you want to use.
 Then, click "Enter the Studio".
 You will automatically be added as a source.

 If you were to remove yourself as a source, you could easily re-add it by clicking on the "Add Source" button to the top right of your source list and then selecting the "Add local camera" option from that dropdown.

 Add Screen share

 Similar to how you would add your local camera, click on the Add Source button but this time select the ScreenShare option.
 Then, in the modal that appears, select the screen or part of your screen that you wish to share.

 Up to two concurrent screen shares are possible in Shoflo Studio, So, both the Director and a presenter can share their screen or two different presenters.